Work based on MUSE observations should cite the paper Bacon et al., SPIE 7735, 7 (2010).

 ||(c)||Night||Absolute flux calibration.
 Optional: Telluric correction|

-(b) The default is to obtain one exposure per lamp for each of the Ne, Xe, and HgCd lamps.
+(a) The default is to obtain five exposure per lamp for each of the Ne, Xe, and HgCd lamps.
+Every 90 days we take 15 frames per lamp to obtain the Line Spread Function (LSF).

 (c) During clear or photometric nights in which MUSE science OBs are executed.